A member of our team will be in touch shortly to confirm your contact details or address questions you may have.

 Some types of commercial buildings will need annual electrical inspections, while others may only need one every few years.
 Our team can evaluate your building’s needs and recommend the appropriate schedule.

-• Purchasing a new home or property.
+- Purchasing a New Home or Property.
 You need to know the state of a building’s electrical system before you close.
 Understanding the condition of the new building’s electrical system can help you negotiate repairs or price adjustments with the seller.

-• Building additions or new spaces.
+- Building Additions or New Spaces.
 As additions often involve new wiring, circuits, and devices, an inspection can identify any potential code violations or safety concerns that may arise from the integration of these new components with existing systems.

-• Making sure another contractor’s work was done correctly.
+- Making Sure Another Contractor’s Work Was Done Correctly.
 Confirming that another contractor’s work meets current electrical codes and standards can protect you from potential hazards that might arise from subpar workmanship.
-An inspection can uncover unsafe practices, such as improper wiring or insufficient grounding, which could lead to malfunctions or even fire hazards in the future.
+An inspection can uncover unsafe practices such as improper wiring or insufficient grounding, which could lead to malfunctions or even fire hazards in the future.

-• Checking your own DIY electrical work.
+- Checking Your Own DIY Electrical Work.
 Even experienced DIY enthusiasts may overlook crucial aspects of electrical installations, which can lead to potential hazards like improper wiring connections or insufficient circuit load capacity.
 An independent inspection can provide an objective assessment of your work, identifying any code violations or safety issues that you may not have noticed.

-• Addressing safety concerns.
+- Addressing Safety Concerns.
 Flickering or dimming lights, frequent circuit breaker trips, or an unusual increase in electric bills are common warning signs that something may be wrong with your electrical system.
 Additionally, if you notice a burning smell, see scorch marks around outlets, or feel a tingling sensation when touching electrical devices, do not wait to schedule an inspection.

 What Does an Electrical Code Inspection Involve?

-As licensed electricians, we perform thorough electrical code inspections in Tampa, checking your entire electrical system and investigating every component for any safety hazards.
+At Small Jobs Electric®, we perform thorough electrical code inspections in Tampa, checking your entire electrical system and investigating every component for any safety hazards.
 During the inspection, one of our qualified electrical inspectors will assess various components of your building’s system, including your wiring, circuit breakers, outlets, and any installed equipment.
 The process includes verifying that all electrical installations adhere to the NEC’s safety standards.

 Our inspector will begin by checking your service entrance, which includes your main electrical panel and grounding system.
 We will confirm that your panel is properly labeled and that all circuit breakers function as intended.
 Next, we will assess the wiring throughout your building, looking for any signs of damage, improper connections, or improper wire sizes that could pose safety risks.
 We will also test outlets and switches for proper installation, grounding, and functionality.